BMW Maintenance: Cost, Plans and Service Schedule

 Jump to insightNew BMWs come with a four-year/50,000-mile factory warranty and complimentary maintenance for three years/36,000 miles.

-Jump to insightOnce your factory warranty expires, prepaid maintenance plans can save you up to 30% on scheduled maintenance, while extended warranties can shield you from unexpected car repair bills.
+Jump to insightOnce your factory warranty expires, prepaid maintenance plans can help you save on scheduled maintenance, while extended warranties can shield you from unexpected car repair bills.

 Jump to insightAre BMWs expensive to maintain?